sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 </response>
 ```

-This API allows you to retrieve coupons issued to a customer.
+This API allows you to retrieve the details of coupon history of a specific customer, i.e., the details of coupons issued to the customer, and redeemed by the customer.

 ### Resource Information
-Parameter | Description
+Parameter | Value
 --------- | -----------
 URI | customer/coupons
 Rate Limited? | Yes